 Training Tips on Building a Relationship With Your New Puppy

-Thirdly, after a week or so start have a training session every day.
-The best time is when your puppy is very hungry.
+Thirdly, after a week or so start having a training session every day.
+The best time to train is when your puppy is very hungry.
 First thing in the morning or before their afternoon meal is the best time.
 Spend maybe 5-10 minutes tops working with their commands like you see Recherche Goldens doing.
 After they are done with their training session, give them their food.
 They are used to this routine as we have been doing it since 6 weeks of age.
 It will also get them to look forward to spending time with you.

 The last thing I do want to prepare you for is a possible “rebellious stage.”
 Puppies, like people, can go through a rebellious phase.
 It’s what I call their “teenage years” and it happens between 4-10 months of age.
 It’s the time where for no good reason they just refuse to come.
 Sometimes it’s because the relationship hasn’t been built and sometimes it’s “just because”.
 It’s a very delicate time because if you are not careful you could cause permanent issues.
 You do not want to be overly harsh during this time.
 If you correct your dog strongly for not obeying “come,” then their rebellious period will turn into a very serious “fear period” which could last the rest of their lives.
 Just work through it with patience.
 Keep training them.
 If you have to, put them on a 20 foot leash and stretch it out.
 Reward them when they come.
 If they start going the other direction, you will have the leash handy to grab.
 You can also put treats near your doors, and so every time you call your dog to go inside you treat them.
 If they run away, the worst thing to do is to go after them and discipline them harshly.
 That just makes it worse.
 Just try to forget about it (I know that’s hard!).
 They will get over their “rebellious phase” typically around 10-12 months of age, as long as you don’t cause permanent damage.